 Bottle/Wine opener in his pocket – in good working order.

 Dirty glasses and plates are never left on the bar.
-Busy times are no exception, and an exceptional bartender plans ahead.
+Busy times are no exception, and a top-of-the-line bartender plans ahead.

 Taking multiple drink orders.
 Combining customers and servers drink orders.
 Pouring a drink for that regular customer you saw driving into the parking lot.
 Efficiency – not to mention great customer service.

-Changing kegs, CO2, soda canisters, stocking beer coolers.
+Changing kegs, CO2 containers, soda canisters, stocking beer coolers.
 No problem here – these tasks are accomplished quickly and efficiently.

-He knows that regular customer is going to have five drinks – why is this customer waiting for his third drink?
+He knows that one of his regular customers is going to have five drinks – why is this customer waiting for his third drink?

 He knows the POS System backwards and forwards.
 Fingers fly across the keys, and mistakes are rarely made.
 Proper key for every product!
-Understands the importance of categories and proper accounting.
+He understands the importance of liquor categories and proper accounting.

 Placing/returning bar tools to their proper place.
 Maintaining the correct position/order of all liquor bottles.
 Frequently used liquors are within arm’s length.